 Where to stay in Grand Junction?

 We stayed in Days Inn by Wyndham Grand Junction, and we can recommend it.
 But it wasn’t in the center.
-There is a wide selection of accommodation also in downtown.
+There is a wide selection of accommodation also downtown.
 So check the best deals below.

-Day 7 Colorado Road Trip – Rattlesnake Arches Trail
+Day 7 Colorado Road Trip Itinerary – Rattlesnake Arches Trail

-We recommend a less known place for this day.
+We recommend a less-known place for this day.
 Colorado’s hidden gem – Rattlesnake Arches Trail.
-It is located close to the Colorado National Monument but very difficult to access.
-It requires a 14-mile round trip hike from the Pollack Bench trailhead.
-Or by the Black Ridge access roads, which offers a shorter hike (6,2 miles go and back), but a challenging drive accessible only for 4×4 cars and experienced drivers.
+It is close to the Colorado National Monument but very difficult to access.
+It requires a 14-mile round-trip hike from the Pollack Bench trailhead.
+Or by the Black Ridge access roads offer a shorter hike (6,2 miles go and back) but a challenging drive accessible only for 4×4 cars and experienced drivers.

 This place offers the second-largest concentration of arches in the United States after Utah.
 Rattlesnake Canyon is amazing.
 We wrote a detailed article about this trek.
 Please read it to see if this is the hike for you.
 And make your own decisions.

-If for some reason you cannot or do not want to go to Rattlesnake Arches, you can go hiking in the Colorado National Monument, explore the Grand Junction area, or go earlier to the South Rim of the Grand Canyon of the Gunnison.
-You can adapt your Colorado itinerary for a longer stay in Denver, the Rocky Mountain, or any other place of your choice.
+TRIP TIP: If, for some reason, you cannot or do not want hike to Rattlesnake Arches, stay longer in the Colorado National Monument, explore the Grand Junction area, or go earlier to the South Rim of the Grand Canyon of the Gunnison.
+You can adapt your Colorado itinerary for a longer stay in Denver, the Rocky Mountains, or any other place of your choice.

-Day 8 Colorado Road Trip – South Rim of Black Canyon of the Gunnison National Park
+Day 8 Colorado Road Trip Itinerary- South Rim of Black Canyon of the Gunnison National Park

-From Grand Junction to South Rim Visitor Center in Blac Canyon of the Gunnison National Park you have 75 miles and about 1 hour 30 minutes of driving via US-50 E.
+From Grand Junction to the South Rim Visitor Center in Blac Canyon of the Gunnison National Park, you have 75 miles and about 1 hour 30 minutes of driving via US-50 E.

 South Rim Road Drive

 In this Colorado Itinerary, we suggest staying one day in the Park.
 It’s remote, not too crowded, and beautiful.
-So don’t forget to pack your lunch and water for a day.
-At the rim, you are 8,000 feet (2,500m) above sea level.
-So, take precautions, drink plenty of water, use sun protection.
+So don’t forget to pack your lunch and water for the day.
+You are 8,000 feet (2,500m) above sea level at the rim.
+So, take precautions, drink plenty of water, and use sun protection.
 It can get windy, so don’t forget to bring a warm sweatshirt.